-- 1. Require two acres of agricultural land be preserved for each acre of farmland converted (2:1 ratio). - 2.
-Establish the City as the agricultural mitigation enforcement agency, but assign management responsibilities to a conservation organization. - 3.
-Require agricultural mitigation for land classified as Prime Farmland, Unique Farmland, or Farmland of Statewide Importance.
+- Require two acres of agricultural land be preserved for each acre of farmland converted (2:1 ratio). - Establish the City as the agricultural mitigation enforcement agency, but 2. assign management responsibilities to a conservation organization. - 3.
+Require agricultural mitigation for land classified as Prime Farmland, Unique Farmland, or Farmland of Statewide Importance. - 4.
+Develop an agricultural buffer for areas projected to remain at the interface between urban and agricultural uses.